s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 std::cout << sum << std::endl;
 ```

-I'll write a companion post later on where I'll describe one of the techniques used here in more detail: what I think is a fairly novel, though certainly very insane, way of initializing sparse, ultra-wide, zero-overhead lookup tables.
+I'll write a companion post later on where I'll describe one of the techniques used here in more detail: what I think is a fairly novel, though certainly very insane, way of initializing sparse, very-wide, zero-overhead lookup tables.
 The whole story of how I made it work is a little long to fit into this post.

 ## Limitations